Opinion polling for the 2019 United Kingdom general election: 2017

-Seat predictions
+Seat projections

 Most polls are reported in terms of the overall popular vote share, and the pollsters do not typically project how these shares would equate to numbers of seats in the House of Commons.
 Other organisations including Electoral Calculus make rolling projections based on an aggregate of publicly available polls.

-A small number of large polls have been carried out in order to run multilevel regression with poststratification (MRP) models, which output predictions for each constituency.
+A small number of large polls were carried out in order to run multilevel regression with poststratification (MRP) models, which output predictions for each constituency.